-- Cover the buns with a lightweight kitchen towel and let them rise in a draft-free place for about 30 minutes.
+Cover the buns with a lightweight kitchen towel and let them rise in a draft-free spot for about 30 minutes.

 For a Bread Machine

 If you have a bread machine, it can take some of the work out of making these mini buns.
-You will have to shape them by hand, but at least the dough will be mixed perfectly.
+Just keep in mind you will have to shape them by hand.

 Alternative Shaping Technique

 If you don't have a kitchen scale and want perfectly even and shaped buns, use a round 1 1/2-inch biscuit cutter.
 Roll out half of the dough until it's approximately 1/4 inch thick and use the biscuit cutter (a 2-inch cutter works great for the larger slider buns) to create dough circles, then form into balls.
 Repeat with the remaining dough and place the buns on the prepared baking sheet; continue with the rising and baking steps.